-Multiple Tornadoes Touch Down In Dayton, Ohio, Catastrophic Damage Reported
+'Tornado Outbreak' Devastated Ohio Communities Overnight

 [1:03 AM] DEBRIS BEING LOFTED INTO THE AIR BY A TORNADO SOUTH OF CIRCLEVILLE, OHIO.
 IF YOU ARE IN STOUTSVILLE OR TARLTON, TAKE COVER NOW.
 THIS IS A DANGEROUS SITUATION!— NWS Wilmington OH (@NWSILN) May 28, 2019

-Multiple buildings have collapsed and at least one house has been cut in half, KOCO Meteorologist Michael Armstrong relayed on Twitter.
-He added that a "¼ mile stretch of power poles broken ...
+Multiple buildings have collapsed and at least one house has been cut in half, KOCO meteorologist Michael Armstrong relayed on Twitter.
+He added that a "¼ mile stretch of power poles broken. ...
 Medics having difficulty accessing areas."

+Reports of gas leaks came in all night long, fire officials said Tuesday, adding that with a new day starting, new risks could arise as people turn on their home appliances.

 Scanner traffic confirms building collapses, house cut in half, 1/4 mile stretch of power poles broken, people trapped.
 Medics having difficulty accessing areas.
 Bromwick, Main, Turner, Baseor, and Shiloh all streets that are being mentioned among others. #Dayton #tornado #ohwx— Michael Armstrong (@KOCOMichael) May 28, 2019

-Due to widespread power outages, the City of Dayton is asking residents throughout Montgomery County to conserve water.
+Due to widespread power outages, the city of Dayton is asking residents throughout Montgomery County to conserve water.
 "We have lost power to both water plants and pump stations," officials said on Twitter.
+Those plants will rely on generator power until electricity can be restored.

+The last large storm to hit Dayton came in 2008, when Hurricane Ike knocked the city into a blackout for about a week.
+But in that case, its water supply was not affected, officials said Tuesday.

 Due to the widespread power outages we are asking all Dayton and Montgomery County Customers to conserve water.
 We have lost power to both water plants and pump stations.
 First Responders are performing search and rescue operations and debris clearing. #daytontornado— City of Dayton, Ohio (@cityofdayton) May 28, 2019